iAmJay7/PdfToDb/PdfToDb/Readme.txt

-i have used iTextReader.dll lib for read data from pdf , so if u dont have than download if first and add to your project references,
+i have used iTextReader.dll lib for read data from pdf , so if u dont have than download it first and add to your project references,